Zippy-sudo/restaurant_cli/README.md

 #### Table Managers

-The methods in this section are also applicable to Shift Manager(option 2 on the main menu) and Worker Manager(option 3 on the main menu)
+The methods in this section are also applicable to Shift Manager (Option 2 on the main menu) and Worker Manager (Option 3 on the main menu).

-1. To exit type 0 and press Enter
+1. To exit type "0" and press Enter:

 ![exit](/assets/exit.png)

-This will exit the cli and you'll have to re-do step 5 of the installation Process
+This will exit the CLI and you'll have to re-do step 5 of the installation Process.

 2. To add a new row to Restaurant:

-- First type 1 into the terminal.
-This brings you into the class manager in this case it's the Restaurant Manager.
-Each model has its own manager and the menu is similar to this one.
+- First type "1" into the terminal.
+This takes you to the Restaurant Manager.Each model has its own manager and the menu is similar to this one:

 ![restaurant_manager](/assets/restaurant_manager.png)

 - From here you can add, update or delete a row from the database table associated with the manager, in this case the table is restaurants.
-You can also return to the main menu from this point by typing 0, but we are interested in adding a new Restaurant to the table, therefore we type 1.
+You can also return to the main menu from this point by typing "0", but we are currently interested in adding a new Restaurant to the table, therefore we type "1":

 ![add_restaurant_1](/assets/add_restaurant_1.png)

-- This causes the program to prompt us for more information about the Restaurant we are trying to add
+- This causes the program to prompt us for more information about the Restaurant we are trying to add:

 ![add_restaurant_1](/assets/add_restaurant_1.png)